What are the Best Soundproof Underlays?

 There are various soundproof underlays available.
 Here are some of the best soundproofing underlay options.

-How acoustic underlays soundproof floors
+How do acoustic underlays soundproof floors

-How does an underlay block airborne sounds?
+How does a soundproof underlay block airborne sounds?

+The material that soundproof underlays use to block airborne sounds is mass-loaded vinyl.
 Mass-loaded vinyl is a high-density soundproof membrane used to reduce airborne sound in acoustic underlays and as a stand-alone floor soundproofing product.
+Vinyls are widely used in soundproofing for underlays and soundproof boards due to their high mass per square meter, with an impressive 10kg/m² in a 4-5mm thick sheet.

 Barrier Shield mass-loaded vinyl sheet 10kg/m²